Non-reproductive sexual behavior in animals: Types of behavior

 Engagements of sexual activities during non-breeding seasons have been observed in the animal kingdom.
 Dolphins and Japanese macaques are two of the many species that engage in sexual activities that do not lead to fertilization.
 Great varieties of non-copulatory mounting are expressed in several species.
 Male lions engage in mounting with other male lions, especially when in search of another pride.
 The varieties of mounting include mounting without erections, mounting with erection but no insertion, and mounting from the side.

 Expressions of affection are displayed in the animal kingdom as well.
 Affectionate behaviors do not include insertion or genital rubbing, but are still seen as a manner of sexual behavior.
 An affectionate activity can be as simple as licking.
 Felids are known for head rubbing, bats engage in licking, and mountain sheep rub horns and faces with each other.
 Kissing, touching of noses, mouths and muzzles have been witnessed in African elephants, walruses, and mountain zebras.
-Primates also engage in kissing that is incredibly similar to human display of kissing.
+Non-human primates also engage in kissing that is incredibly similar to human display of kissing.
 Chimpanzees have full mouth-to-mouth contact, and bonobos kiss with their mouth open and mutual tongue stimulation.
 There are a variety of acts to show affection such as African elephants intertwining their trunks, giraffes engaging in "necking", and Hanuman langurs cuddling with each other in a front to back sitting position.

 Non-penetrative genital stimulation is very common throughout the animal kingdom.
 Different forms of self and partner genital stimulation have been observed in the animal kingdom.
 Oral sex has been observed throughout the animal kingdom, from dolphins to primates.
 Bonobos have been observed to transition from a simple demonstration of affection to non-penetrative genital stimulation.
 Animals perform oral sex by licking, sucking or nuzzling the genitals of their partner.
 Another form of genital stimulation is masturbation.
 Masturbation is widespread throughout mammals for both males and females.
 It is less common in birds.
 There are several techniques, in which animals engage in masturbation from using paws, feet, flippers, tails, and sometimes using objects like sticks, pebbles, and leaves.
 Masturbation occurs more often in primate species with large testes relative to their body size.